Data Encryption,zvm101,Math News,Equations

 What is encryption? - IBM

-Encryption is the process of transforming readable plaintext into unreadable ciphertext to mask sensitive information from unauthorized users.
+Encryption is the process of transforming readable plain text into unreadable ciphertext to mask sensitive information from unauthorized users.
 Organizations regularly use encryption in data security to protect sensitive data from unauthorized access and data breaches.

 Encryption is the process of encoding readable text into secure code.
 It’s a fundamental technology for securing information against outside access.
 Historically, it has been used in spycraft and wartime for sensitive communications, but the more familiar applications today center on online data.